 - Nutritional counseling

-We place emphasis on treating the substance abuse problem, but recognize that other comorbidity issues may exist.
-We also know that health, nutrition, and recreation are crucial to the recovery process.
+We place emphasis on treating the substance abuse problem but recognize that other comorbidity issues may exist.
+Of course, we also know that health, nutrition, and recreation are crucial to the recovery process.
+We incorporate each of these aspects into every patient’s treatment plan.
+This affords them the most comprehensive recovery program possible.